GauravShetty1016/robotech/Readme.md

 4. In file mode all the commands in the provided file are run at once and the output is printed to console.
 5. To run the program in interactive mode: `./bin/robotech -i` or just `./bin/robotech`
 6. In interactive mode you are provided with a command prompt.
 You can enter the commands one at a time.
 Type `exit` to exit or just press `ctrl+c`.
+7. In each mode you can also use the -o option to provide a list of obstacles.
+A sample file has been attached so you can run `./bin/robotech -o obstacles.txt`

 ## Structure